David46290/Signal-Processing-and-Data-Mining-and-Machine-Learning/README.md

 ![OG Signals](image/Fsignal_resized_og.png)
 ![Resized Signals](image/Fsignal_resized_resampled.png)

-This function use **resample()** function from **scipy.signal**, which exploit *FFT transformations*.
+This function use **resample()** function from **scipy.signal** ([Reference](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.resample.html "link" )), which exploit *FFT transformations*.
 You can see there are some differences between two signals, but the overall trends are very similar.

 Speaking of *FFT*, **let's look at the frequency spectrum of this signal**.